About NEMO

 • Versatile data interface

-• Set of utilities is also provided to {pre,post}process your data
+• Utilities provided to {pre,post}process your data

 Reference Configurations and Test Cases